-The glyph repertoires from each of the non-Greek, geographically-Italic writing systems presented in Bonfante (1996), Conway (1897), Diringer (1968), Faulmann (1880), and Jensen (1969) are collected and compared below.
+For the purpose of demonstrating the unifiability of the scripts of northern Italy with the scripts already unified in the Old Italic block, the glyph repertoires from each of the non-Greek, geographically-Italic writing systems presented in Bonfante (1996), Conway (1897), Diringer (1968), Faulmann (1880), and Jensen (1969) are collected and compared below.
 The writing systems under consideration include: Etruscan (Etr), Oscan (Osc), Umbrian (Umb), South Picene (SP), Faliscan (Fal), Archaic Latin (Lat), Venetic (Ven), Rhetic (Rh), Ligurian (Lig), Gallic (Gal), and Lepontic (Lep).

 In considering and enumerating the various glyphs of these languages, mirroring and minor variations in orientation will not be noted-all glyphs will be rendered in their left-to-right orientation, as Unicode does and as is typical of modern scholarship.
 Differences in rounded versus angled letter forms will not be taken as graphemic differences.
-The glyphs that appear below are taken from David Perry's Cardo font, with numerous modifications and additions where it was lacking in variant forms.
+The glyphs that appear below are taken from David Perry's Cardo font, with numerous modifications and additions where it was lacking in glyph variants.